databio/bedbase/docs/geniml/tutorials/create-consensus-peaks.md

 ```

 ## Maximum likelihood universe
 In the previous examples both CC anf CCF universes used simple likelihood model to calculate the cutoff.
 However, we also developed more complex likelihood model that takes into account the positions of starts and ends of the regions in the collection.
-This LH model can build based on coverage files:
+This LH model can build based on coverage files and number of analyzed files:

 ```
 geniml lh build_model --model-file model.tar \